SAI3D: Segment Any Instance in 3D Scenes: Experiment

 \section{Experiment}

-We evaluate {\ours} on ScanNet++ and ScanNet to demonstrate its effectiveness in 3D instance segmentation.
+We evaluate {\ours} on multiple datasets to demonstrate its effectiveness in 3D instance segmentation.
 We compare it with leading methods in open-vocabulary segmentation, which, like \ours, are designed for zero-shot transfer scenarios.
 Additionally, we benchmark against the state-of-the-art closed-vocabulary methods that require training on annotated datasets.